Ana-Niko-byte/zenlist/README.md

 Task Accordion -
 ![task accordion](static/images/task-accordion.png)

 After submitting the task, it will show up in the relevant status column.
-If the user wishes to edit the task, they need to expand the accordion body (by clicking on the task they want to update), and clicking the '_Edit Task_' button.
+If the user wishes to edit the task, they need to expand the accordion body (by clicking on the task they want to update), and clicking the `Edit Task` button.
 This will engage the task form with that specific task's information, and allow the user to make changes to it before re-submitting the task.
 The form will change colour to indicate a change of functionality.

 Edit a Task -
 ![tasks](static/images/task-edit.png)